 Patient One ViraCare™ supplies a botanical blend to stimulate immune system response.
 Combined with a foundation of standardized andrographis are standardized extracts of echinacea, eluthero and holy basil that supply additional immune-supportive polysaccharides, flavonoids and alkaloids.
 The immune boosting agents in ViraCare are recommended for short-term natural support when the body is challenged by stress and respiratory issues.

 A cornerstone tonic herb of both Traditional Chinese and Ayurvedic wellness traditions, Andrographis paniculata supplies flavonoids and andrographolides, bitter compounds that support immune health and normal inflammatory responses.
-Andrographolides activate the natural creation of antibodies and macrophages, promoting the body’s resistance against a variety of bacteria, microbes and pathogens.
+Andrographolides activate the natural creation of antibodies and macrophages, promoting the body’s resistance against a variety of pathogens.
 Andrographolides also optimize production of and promote performance of leukocytes, supporting their ability to recognize and eliminate pathogens.
 Andrographis optimizes the immune system, both the initial defense of the nonspecific immune response and the secondary antigen-specific response.

 Patient One ViraCare reinforces andrographis with standardized extracts of three additional immune-supportive herbs.